 Clinical Development and Documentation

 This course gives you knowledge within the fields of clinical documentation needed to support global marketing authorisations.
-Upon completion, you will be able to provide regulatory input to clinical teams.
+Upon completion, you will be able to provide regulatory input to the clinical development programme for a product and input to clinical teams.

-You will have an overall understanding of what clinical development consist of, and thereby contribute to e.g. clinical study teams.
-Furthermore, investigate the requirements for getting the studies authorised by authorities, interact with global regulators and eventually put together the clinical sections of a marketing authorisation application, create product information and vary the documentation during lifecycle of the medicinal product.
+You will gain an overall understanding of what clinical development consists of and thereby contribute to clinical study teams.
+Furthermore, you will investigate the requirements for getting studies authorized by authorities, interact with global regulators, understand the requirements for including clinical data in the marketing authorisation application, and create product information.

 This course introduces the concept of Good Clinical Practice (GCP), with focus on documentation through all phases of clinical development, from first studies in humans, exploratory studies, confirmatory studies and post marketing studies.